constancecchen/sea-bass/README.md

 - CSS variables with @supports checks
 - Add a Sass/JS linter + config files
+- Take a look at [Front-End-Toolkit](https://github.com/devbridge/Front-End-Toolkit.git) (this is awesome)

 ## Tests & processes to consider setting up